-- 1. After securing the load, following the steps as outlined in "Securing the Load" on page 3-13, back the tractor until the gooseneck is within a few inches of the front of the semitrailer. - Using the TRAILER LIFT lever, to lower or raise the gooseneck, as necessary, until the load hooks are aligned with the receiver hooks. - 3.
-Slowly back the gooseneck into the semitrailer until the gooseneck hooks guide into place. - 4.
-Using the TRAILER LIFT lever, lift the semitrailer until the semitrailer rests fully on the load blocks. - 5.
-Using the TRAILER LIFT lever, raise the semitrailer until load carrier locks into place and enough clearance is obtained to seat the load blocks. - 6.
-Reconnect the electrical and air service lines from the semitrailer to the gooseneck.
+- 1. After securing the load, following the steps as outlined in "Securing the Load" on page 3-13, back the tractor until the gooseneck is within a few inches of the front of the semitrailer. - 2.
+Using the TRAILER LIFT lever, to lower or raise the gooseneck, as necessary, until the load hooks are aligned with the receiver hooks. - 3.
+Slowly back the gooseneck into the semitrailer until the gooseneck hooks guide into place. - Move the TRAILER LIFT lever to up position.
+The load carrier will rotate so the lift arms come off the truck frame.
+Continue to rotate load carrier up.
+To eliminate the load block making noise while it goes past the teeth on the load carrier, push LOAD BLOCK RELEASE BUTTON to raise the load blocks up until the load carrier raises the trailer to the desired position. - 5.
+Using the TRAILER LIFT lever, raise the semitrailer until load carrier locks into place and enough clearance is obtained to seat the load blocks. - Reconnect the electrical and air service lines from the semitrailer to the gooseneck.
 The 7 pole electrical connector attaches to the receptacle in the side of the gooseneck.
 Open shutoff gladhands to connect service and emergency air hoses to their respective gladhand on the side of the gooseneck.